THirsch62/ECE-445/README.md

 ## February 8th 2024 (Project Proposal Due Date)
 We collaborated over discord to make revisions in accordance to feedback provided by our Ta.
 Project Proposal was submitted by Nolan on Canvas.
+<br><br>
+Started python code for image recognition:
+* Import dataset from MNIST
+* Isolate and extract part of data we need (training images and labels for: tshirts, pullovers, trousers)
+* Train CNN on extracted data (model predicts with 97.7% accuracy on test dataset)
+* Save trained model to sdcard
+* Load trained model into memory
+* Function to accept image and output predicted classification

+Miscellaneous code:
+* Created general layout for future functions
+* TODO: Function to normalize image from camera.
+Will consist of cropping image to just clothing item and resizing image to 28x28 pixels
+* TODO: Set up basic servo control function.
+Input parameter will be int corresponding to panel to fold.
+Function will execute folding for that panel
+* TODO: Figure out folding pattern/series of ints to pass to servo control function.
+Need 3 foloding patterns for all clothing types

 ## February 7th 2024 (First TA meeting)
 We met with our TA (Angquan Yu) at 4pm.
 Recieved feedback on current status of our project Proposal.